NiclasOlofsson/node-manager-mcp/README.md

 ```

 This will guide you through the onboarding process, set up your persistent memory, and ensure Copilot knows your preferences from the start.

+### For the impatient (and brave) that can't wait for next release ..

+If you add this in to your `mcp.json` it will result in `pipx` download and install the latest directly from github, every time.
+Always bleeding edge ..

 ```json
 {